English Language Arts (ELA) Advisory Board

-Various workshops and institutes are offered in the spring and summer at both our Rockville Centre and Suffolk Center locations.
+Various workshops and institutes are offered in the summer at both our Rockville Centre and Suffolk Center locations.

 In addition, graduate degree programs in English Language Arts are also offered.
 For more information on these programs, visit the Summer Institutes for Teachers.